ArduPilot/ardupilot_wiki/common/source/docs/common-optical-flow-sensors-landingpage.rst

 [copywiki destination="copter,plane"]

-Copter and Plane support *Optical Flow Sensors* (camera modules that use ground texture and visible features to determine aircraft ground velocity).
+Copter and Plane support Optical Flow Sensors.
+These are camera modules that use ground texture and visible features to determine aircraft ground velocity.

 Select the links below for information on the available sensors.